 Lots of things happen after the baby is born.
-While it might feel like the hard part is over for your body, there are still some procedures and testing left for your new little arrival.
+While it might feel like the hard part is over for your body, some procedures and testing are still left for your new little arrival.
 While the process and procedures may vary slightly from state to state or hospital to hospital, it is safe to assume that most of the following will be part of your baby's first day of life.
-It helps to familiarize yourself with these procedures so you understand what is happening, why it might be necessary, and what your first role as parent and decision-maker is going to be.
+It helps to familiarize yourself with these procedures so you understand what is happening, why it might be necessary, and what your first role as a parent and decision-maker is going to be.

-- Apgar Scoring — While not an invasive procedure, this is one of the first things that is done in baby's first 5 minutes of life to assess their well-being.
+- Apgar Scoring — While not an invasive procedure, this is one of the first things done in a baby's first 5 minutes of life to assess their well-being.
 A score of 0 to 2 is given at both 1 and 5 minutes on the following criteria: Heart Rate, Respirations, Muscle Tone, Color, and Reflex Irritability.

-- First Bath — Baby will receive a simple bath after birth with water and mild soap to wash off vernix and blood from his/her skin.
+- First Bath — Baby will receive a simple bath after birth with water and mild soap to wash off vernix and blood from their skin.
 Provided that both newborn and mother are medically stable, it is best to wait to clean the baby until the first breastfeeding session has occurred (preferably within 1 hour of birth) to promote bonding.
 If you make your preference known ahead of time, this can be accommodated.

 - First Hepatitis B Vaccination — Early Hepatitis B immunization is recommended and is commonly done soon after birth.

 - Hearing Screen — A basic hearing test called an Otoacoustic Emissions (OAE) is done before discharge to screen for a potential hearing deficit.
-If the baby does not pass on one or both sides, he/she will be referred for an outpatient hearing screen.
+If the baby does not pass on one or both sides, they will be referred for an outpatient hearing screen.

-- Newborn Metabolic Screen — Blood is taken from the baby at 24 hours after birth by heel prick to screen for a list of genetic conditions per individual state mandates.
+- Newborn Metabolic Screen — Blood is taken from the baby 24 hours after birth by heel prick to screen for a list of genetic conditions per individual state mandates.
 Some states perform an expanded newborn screen to test for more than the 26 core disorders.
 If your state is not included in this list, you can have this done privately at your own expense.

-- Blood Type and Coombs Test --If mom has blood type "O" and/or is Rh-negative, baby's blood will be sent for typing and a direct Coombs from the umbilical cord blood.
-If mom is Rh-negative and the baby is Rh-positive, mom will receive an additional dose of Rhogam (first was received around 28 weeks) to protect a future fetus.
-If the baby has a different blood type than mother, that is type "A," "B," or "AB", AND the direct Coombs test is positive, this is called ABO incompatibility.
-This incompatibility increases the risk for newborn jaundice as maternal antibodies are hemolyzing (breaking apart) baby's red blood cells more quickly than normal.
-Baby will then have a heel stick around 24 hours to check a total bilirubin level to decide if and what intervention is needed.
+- Blood Type and Coombs Test --If mom has blood type "O" and/or is Rh-negative, baby's blood will be sent for typing and direct Coombs from the umbilical cord blood.
+If the mom is Rh-negative and the baby is Rh-positive, the mom will receive an additional dose of Rhogam (first was received around 28 weeks) to protect a future fetus.
+If the baby has a different blood type than the mother, that is, type "A," "B," or "AB,"AND the direct Coombs test is positive; this is called ABO incompatibility.
+This incompatibility increases the risk for newborn jaundice as maternal antibodies are hemolyzing (breaking apart) the baby's red blood cells more quickly than expected.
+The baby will then have a heel stick around 24 hours to check a total bilirubin level to decide if and what intervention is needed.